Saturdays 12-3pm 8 weeks

-Prerequisites: Laptop or Tablet w/ wireless connectivity
+Prerequisites: Laptop or Tablet w/ wireless connectivity.
+Must have taken at least one improv class.

 YES ANDING THE PILOT: